 (Click image to view PDF with live links):

 Services and Locations

-If you are a client looking for information about our services, click here.
-Our public health centers offer immunizations, family planning services, pregnancy testing, tuberculosis screening, STI (sexually transmitted infection) testing, and more.
-If you are looking for a public health center in your area, click here.
+Our public health centers offer services such as immunizations, family planning services, pregnancy testing, tuberculosis screening, STI (sexually transmitted infection) testing, and more.
+Visit our Find a Public Health Center page if you are looking for a public health center in your area.

-If you are considering a career in public health nursing, click here to find out about nursing positions, support positions, student placements, and public health nursing in Alaska.
+If you are considering a career in public health nursing, visit our Career Opportunities page to find out about nursing positions, support positions, student placements, and public health nursing in Alaska.
 Up in the left corner of this page is a video icon that will take you to four short videos which capture the experience of public health nursing in different regions of the state.